How To Write A Great Business Plan

 Before you put pen to paper and begin writing, you need to make sure that your idea or product is marketable.
 Find out who your competition is, how much they are selling their product for, and whether you can compete with their pricing and overhead.
 You also want to identify your market, find out what drives them, and where to find them.
 Are there any environmental or financial regulations you’ll need to follow?
-You may realize that your great idea isn’t so great after all, and that there’s more to it than you thought.
-That doesn’t necessarily mean you need to give up, but maybe your research will have told you what is missing from the market, so that you can capitalize on it.
+You may realise that your great idea isn’t so great after all, and that there’s more to it than you thought.
+That doesn’t necessarily mean you need to give up, but maybe your research will have told you what is missing from the market, so that you can capitalise on it.

 Describe your Business